Policy 4.13

 Suspension due to Inability to Meet Program Requirements within the Maximum Timeframe: If at the end of the evaluation period the College determines a student is not able to raise their GPA or course completion rate to meet the College’s standards before they complete their program of study at Minneapolis College, the student shall be suspended from financial aid.

-Suspension due to Exceeding the Maximum Timeframe: If at the end of the evaluation period the student has failed to meet the College’s standard for measurement of maximum timeframe, the student shall be suspended from financial aid eligibility.
+Suspension due to Exceeding the Maximum Timeframe: If at the end of the evaluation period, the student has failed to meet the College’s standard for measurement of the Maximum Timeframe, the student shall be suspended from financial aid eligibility.

 Part 7.
 Appeals and Probation